About Us

-While we do not want to offend any of our architect buddies out there, we do see a lot of major issues drafting projects in cad.
+While we do not want to offend any of our architect buddies out there, we see many significant issues drafting projects in cad.
 With much respect for the architect, they try to detail out all the items to completion.
 We find the issue becomes more complex with hiring more professionals.
-To try to set the stage for what the issues are we will give a simple example of a wall in a simple home.
-As the architect starts their design, they think about the wall the stucco on the outside, and the drywall on the inside, then make a note to insulate this wall.
-Then as the engineer designs next, they need plywood on 2 sides for sheer, the mechanical engineer puts return air and drains from the master bath above.
+To set the stage for the issues, we will give a simple example of a wall in a simple home.
+As the architect starts their design, they think about the wall, the stucco on the outside, and the drywall on the inside, then make a note to insulate this wall.
+Then as the engineer designs next, they need plywood on 2 sides for sheer; the mechanical engineer puts return air and drains from the master bath above.
 This wall is filling up quickly on paper.
-Everyone hurries to complete their deadline and permits get issued.
-Great day for the ownership!
-Now construction starts.
-This wall is bid with 4 framing contractors and finally, a winner is picked.
-The framer comes out does his layout with concrete sub and all hardware is set before concrete.
-Things are going great; concrete is poured, and the owner is happy.
-As the job continues this wall gets framed as the architect drew, then all trade work goes in stucco wraps the exterior.
-This is when those little issues that got overlooked start to surface.
-The drywall contractor gets ready to start and come to the job site office and asked the superintendent “Hey how do you want us to finish at the stone?”
-The superintendent walks about and says, “should be flush.”

 Please contact us schedule and in person meeting to discuss your projects needs.